nheingit/JWCuisine-landing-page/README.md

 Hello reader, my name is Noah Hein!
 This is my first project as a self-taught web developer studying for the last 3 months.
 I am super excited to share this with you all.
 This `README` will be a short tutorial on how to boot up this repo and get it working if you are cloning it onto your device.
 It also includes a list of things that I learned along the way while making the project, and why I made it in the first place.

 ## About

-I wanted to create a website for my wonderful brother Joseph who is a culinary expert that was looking to expand his catering business into the online space.
+I wanted to create a website for my wonderful brother Joseph.
+He is a culinary expert looking to expand his catering business into the online space.
 He wanted a website that would let him do the following:
 * People would be able to email him about potential catering/private chef events
 * Have his contact info and social media listed for potential clients